- Online Training

 So, training the external rotators of the hip isn’t as simple as slapping a band around the knees and doing some clamshells before your squats, deadlifts, and hip thrusts.
 Anti-rotation type movements like a single leg deadlift are an important first step in building a foundation to strong and stable hips.
 To really build powerful hips, we need something more.

 A study done by Bret Contreras (The Glute Guy!) and colleagues showed that certain external rotation-biased movements produce greater glute max activation than some others.
 For example, a single leg squat with rotation, a crossover step-up, and a lateral step up induced the highest muscle activity in the glute max.
 Meanwhile, they found that a side bridge with hip abduction, a side lying hip abduction, and a standing hip abduction with a band at the ankles activated the gluteus medius the most.
 (Macadam et al 2015) One in particular that I like to use with my clients is a crossover lunge.
 It’s an easy variation of a crossover step-up that allows a larger stretch to be placed on the glutes versus a regular lunge, and adds an element of rotation to the hip extension when you stand back up.
-Check it out here:
+Check out this hip strengthening exercise here:

 I love to get my athletes to a progression that allows them to work with a cable to train resisted hip external rotation.
 But instead of just working through a single plane of motion, I like to work at least two, and possibly all three planes if we can.
 I teach a variation of an Anterior Oblique Sling punch where the athlete ‘sits’ into their back leg, getting the hip into internal rotation and about 20-30 degrees of hip flexion before extending and externally rotating the hip at the same time.